Pregnant woman brushing her teeth

 If a woman experiences nausea and vomiting, she should rinse her mouth with water and baking soda and postpone brushing for about half an hour to minimize the risk of erosion, or washing out.

-• A pregnant woman should visit a dentist for check-ups at least twice – in the 3rd and 8th month.
-If treatment is necessary, it should be started.
-Dental treatment can be carried out throughout pregnancy, but the second trimester is most beneficial.
+• A pregnant woman should see a dentist at least twice for checkups – in the third and eighth months.
+If treatment is necessary, it should be initiated.
+Dental treatment can be performed throughout pregnancy, but the second trimester is most beneficial.

 • Conservative treatment may be performed under local anesthesia with preparations generally used in dentistry, unless the woman has individual contraindications to anesthesia.